alamgirqazi/blog/quotes.md

 <br>

-> people will forget what you said, people will forget what you did, but people will never forget how you made them feel.
+> "Care about what other people think and you will always be their prisoner."
-~ Maya Angelou
+~ Lao Tzu

 <br>